Testing Separability of High-Dimensional Covariance Matrices: Kronecker-Invariant Tests of Separability

 \subsection{Generic Sphericity Tests}

 The population covariance matrix $\Sigma$ is separable if and only if its core component $C:=c(\Sigma)$ is the identity matrix $I_p$.
 This suggests using a generic sphericity test of $C$ to assess the separability of $\Sigma$.
 In general, these test the null hypothesis that $\Psi=\sigma^2 I_p$ for some unknown $\sigma^2>0$ using a test statistic $f(S)$ based on the sample covariance matrix $S$.
 Because the only $p\times p$ spherical core covariance matrix is the identity $I_p$, by replacing $\Psi$ and $S$ with $C$ and $\hat{C}$, respectively, the test statistic $U(Y):=f(\hat{C})$ can be used to test whether $C=I_p$.
 However, the Kronecker-invariance of the test statistic $U(Y)$ is also desired so that exact error rate control can be maintained regardless of the values of $k(\Sigma)$.
-By Proposition \ref{sec3.prop1}, this invariance is gauaranteed if $f$ is a spectral statistic, i.e., $f(\hat{C})$ depends on $\hat{C}$ only through its eigenvalues.
-For any such $f$, $f(\hat{C})$ is Kronecker-invariant.
-Indeed, spectral statistics are often used in the more general problem of testing the sphericity of a covariance matrix \cite{fisher2010,wang2013,li2016,ding2020,wang2021}.
+By Proposition \ref{sec3.prop1}, the Kronecker-invariance is guaranteed if $f$ is a spectral statistic, i.e., $f(\hat{C})$ depends on $\hat{C}$ only through its eigenvalues.
+Indeed, spectral statistics are often used in the more general problem of testing the sphericity of a covariance matrix \cite{john1940,ledoit2002,fisher2010,wang2013,li2016,ding2020,wang2021}.

 A classical sphericity test based on a spectral statistic is the likelihood ratio test (LRT) \cite{wang2013,anderson2003}.
 However, its test statistic is not defined in high-dimensional settings.
 Consequently, we shall adopt a modified version suggested by \cite{wang2021} instead as a test statistic to evaluate the separability of $\Sigma$.
 To accommodate high-dimensional settings, \cite{wang2021} introduced a modification to the LRT, resulting in the statistic